microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/b2xidentityuserflow-put-apiconnectorconfiguration.md

 ## <a name="examples"></a>Exemplos

-### <a name="example-1-enable-api-connector-for-post-idp-federation-on-sign-up"></a>Exemplo 1: Habilitar conector de API para Federação Pós-IDP ao se inscrever
+### <a name="example-1-enable-api-connector-for-post-idp-federation-on-sign-up"></a>Exemplo 1: Habilitar o conector de API para Federação pós-IDP ao se inscrever

 #### <a name="request"></a>Solicitação